 Accreditation: This program is accredited by the National Council for Black Studies.

 Areas of Specialization: Applicants to the PhD program should have a clearly articulated research interest that fits within the department's faculty expertise.
 Africology and African American Studies is a discipline that draws from diverse academic fields.
 Most research areas fall into two general categories: the cultural aesthetic, which engages interests in the humanities, particularly history, literature and the performing arts; and the social behavioral, in which issues may be addressed under the broad domains of sociology, psychology, political science, philosophy, anthropology and the like.
-Faculty specialize, offer substantial coursework, and mentor in a variety of areas:
+Faculty specialize, offer substantial coursework and mentor in a variety of areas, including:

 - African and African American History